On the Feasibility of Multi-Mode Antennas in UWB and IoT Applications below 10 GHz: Baseband System Architecture

 \subsection{Approaches to Hybrid Beamforming}

-Besides an identity matrix $\bm{A}$ (digital beamforming) and a completely filled matrix $\bm{A}$ (fully-connected analog beamforming), partially filled matrices are also feasible (where each RF chain is connected to a sub-array, either systematically or randomly connected).
+Besides digital beamforming and a fully connected approach, where each antenna port is connected to each RF chain, sub-connected architectures are feasible.

 To reduce the hardware complexity, user-scheduling algorithms can be used.
-The sum-rate performance of the corresponding digital beamforming is approached by successively increasing the number of scheduled users.
-Depending on the SNR of the channel, more or less users are activated.

 Numerous user and stream allocation techniques both for digital beamforming as well as hybrid beamforming have been published.
-While some reduce a set of defined streams until a maximum sum-rate is reached, others add the most promising data stream until the sum-rate of the system does not increase anymore.
 However, most hybrid user scheduling algorithms are determined and modified from counterparts used for digital beamforming.
 Commonly, in hybrid beamforming schemes, the degrees of freedom are less than in digital beamforming.
 This limitation is due to a limited number of RF chains.
 An additional limitation is caused by the analog beamforming, since hardware components are not as flexible as software is.
 Furthermore, the characteristics of the employed hardware need to be known for optimization purposes.
 This requires some additional channel estimation and measurement effort.
 Further details on different beamforming techniques can be found in \cite{Ahmed2018}.

 For reasons of complexity, subsequently focus is on hybrid beamforming.
-Specifically, the following methods are studied: \begin{itemize} \item[1)] Fully-connected approach \item[2)] Spatial-filtering approach \item[3)] Single-element beamforming approach. \end{itemize}
+Specifically, the following methods are studied: \begin{itemize} \item fully-connected approach \item spatial-filtering approach \item single-element beamforming approach \end{itemize}